semaphoreci/docs/docs/reference/semaphore-changelog.md

   is now available in Semaphore 2.0 as well.
 Using the command-line interface remains an option, of course.
 - Platform:
-    - Added new APT mirrors for faster apt-get installations in Ubuntu1804 image.
+    - Added new APT mirrors for faster apt-get installations in the Ubuntu1804 image.
     - Chrome updated to 72.
     - Heroku CLI updated to 7.21.